-Any pre-arranged postponement of publication must be limited to a maximum period of two (2) years after the public defence.
+Any pre-arranged postponement (embargo) of publication must be limited to a maximum period of two (2) years after the public defence.
 The purpose of such postponements is to enable Nord University and any external party that has fully or partially funded the candidate's doctoral education to consider patenting, etc.; cf. Section 12-3.

-External parties cannot demand that all or part of the doctoral thesis be withheld from the public domain; cf. Section 6-4.
+Neither Nord University nor an external part can demand that all or parts of a doctoral thesis cannot be made openly available; cf. Section 6-4.